dhooper1/Black-throated-Finch/README.md

 cat auto.pca_pcc.20kb_10kb_step.windowed.weir.fst chrZ.pca_pcc.20kb_10kb_step.windowed.weir.fst > wg.pca_pcc.20kb_10kb_step.windowed.weir.fst
 ```

+See R script plot.PBS.BTFs.R and associated input files above for details about generating Fst Manhattan plots.

 ### population branch statistic (PBSn1)
 We investigated subspecies specific differentiation patterns within the black-throated finch using the normalized population branch statistic (PBSn1) in 20 kb sliding windows with the long-tailed finch as outgroup.
 This modified version of the original PBS statistic rescales by total tree length and has been shown by [Shpak et al., 2024](https://doi.org/10.1101/2024.05.14.594139) to have a lower false positive rate in identifying local selective sweeps.

-See R script plot.PBS.BTFs.R above for details about calculating the normalized population branch statistic (PBSn1) using sliding window-based Fst results.
+See R script plot.PBS.BTFs.R and associated input files above for details about calculating the normalized population branch statistic (PBSn1) using sliding window-based Fst results.

 ### private alleles
 We counted the number of private alleles in each taxon and sampling location using a custom perl script from [Shogren et al., 2024](https://github.com/ehshogren/MyzomelaPopulationGenomics).
 Private alleles were called as monomorphic or biallelic sites observed only in the focal taxon (i.e., *atropygialis*, *cincta*, or *hecki*) and present in at least five individuals.
 We subsequently scored each sampling location where individuals carrying that private allele were sampled.
 To quantify the proportion of genetic diversity unique to each sampling locality, we then calculated the proportion of private alleles found in each taxon that were also unique to each sampled population.